2001 Clarion Sandown 500

-The 2001 Clarion Sandown 500 was an Australian motor race for Sports and Production Cars which drew its entries from those competing in the Australian Nations Cup Championship and Australian GT Production Car Championship.
-It was the first Sandown 500 held since the former touring car endurance race was revived for production cars.
+The 2001 Clarion Sandown 500 was a motor race for production-based Nations Cup cars and GT Production cars.
+The race, which was the 34th Sandown 500 endurance race, was held at Sandown Raceway in Melbourne, Victoria, Australia on 16 September 2001.
+It was the first Sandown 500 held since 1998 when it was contested by V8 Supercars.

-The race, which was the 34th Sandown 500 endurance race was held at Sandown Raceway in Melbourne, Victoria, Australia over the weekend of 15 September 2001.
+The race was won by John Bowe and Tom Waring driving a Ferrari 360 Challenge for Prancing Horse Racing.